VERIFY: The IRS can't send out tax refunds during a government shutdown

 THE ANSWER:

-Yes, during the shutdown, taxes can be filed and submitted to the IRS, but they cannot process refunds.
+During the shutdown taxes can be filed and submitted to the IRS, but they normally cannot process refunds.

-The IRS made provisions to address this issue in a prolonged shutdown, but they have not announced any changes as of Friday.
+But on Monday, a Trump administration official told reporters they would be changing certain rules to make funding available to get refunds out on time.

 WHAT WE FOUND:

-Note: Editor's note: This story was initially published on Friday, before a Trump administration official said they would be changing funding rules related to the IRS and tax refunds.
-The story has been updated.